ninakali/ninakali.github.io/notes/win2apri/index.md

 The lack of IBM PC-compatibility proved to be fatal for the Apricot.
 The entirety of its software catalogue is less than 300 megabytes.
 There is only one [graphical game with a soundtrack](https://74ls373.itch.io/where-is-owl) for it, and it was made in 2025.

 There were, of course, productivity applications for the Apricot, including Microsoft Word for DOS.
 But among those, only two word processors had a graphical interface: GEM Write and Microsoft Write for Windows 1.
+Neither were popular; [GEM drivers were lost and re-created by John Elliot in 2012 or so](https://www.seasip.info/Gem/drivers3.html).
+Windows 1 was thought to be lost.

+Hypothetically, it should be possible to port a 16-bit Windows to this computer.
+It would require creating `SYSTEM.DRV`, `DISPLAY.DRV`, `KEYBOARD.DRV`, `MOUSE.DRV`, and ideally `COMM.DRV` drivers.
+But that would be a lot of work.

 [![0001b.jpg](0001b.jpg)](0001b.jpg)
 <p class="imgdesc">A screenshot of Windows 1 Notepad.
 I didn't have a Windows 1 Write screenshot at hand, but trust me, it looks almost the same.</p>

-Hypothetically, it should be possible to port Windows 3 to this computer.
-It would require creating Windows 3-compatible `SYSTEM.DRV`, `DISPLAY.DRV`, `KEYBOARD.DRV`, `MOUSE.DRV`, and ideally `COMM.DRV` drivers.
-But that would be a lot of work.

 This is where things get interesting.
-A port of Windows 1 for the Apricot PC (released by ACT in 1987, a year before Windows 2) was miraculously preserved and surfaced online.
+A port of Windows 1 for the Apricot PC (released by ACT in 1987, a year before Windows 2) was miraculously preserved and surfaced online not that long ago.
 By itself, Windows 1 is unremarkable, as it does not have much useful software.
 But its driver architecture is not too different from Windows 2, so I thought it might be just about possible to make Windows 2 for the Apricot.
 And if I could somehow boot Windows 2, I'd be able to run Word, Excel, and Adobe Illustrator on my Apricot.

 Well, it only took two and a half years to pull it off!